AbdouMch/angular-best-practice/README.md

 - The Angular style guide recommends that If the template or the style are more than 3 lines long we should extract them
 - Use Input and Output Decorators instead of component metadata.
 This will make it easy to detect that a property is an input, and also when renaming it we don't have to make changes in multiple places
+- Apply SRP by Delegating complex logic to Services